-The mission of the Chicago Lawyers' Committee for Civil Rights Under Law, Inc.is to promote and protect civil rights, particularly the rights of poor, minority, and disadvantaged people in order to facilitate their participation in the social, economic, and political systems of our nation.
+The mission of the Chicago Lawyers’ Committee for Civil Rights Under Law, Inc. (CLC) is to protect and promote civil rights by bringing the strength and prestige of the private bar to bear on the problems of poverty and discrimination.
+CLC was created in 1969 as a public interest consortium of Chicago law firms to provide pro bono legal services in significant civil rights cases.
+CLC provides free legal services to people with civil rights problems and nonprofit organizations that need help with transactional issues.
 We pursue impact litigation that combats discrimination on a macro level, leverage volunteers to respond to individual cases of discrimination, and provide training to the private Bar to assist them in practicing law for the public good.
-The Chicago Lawyers’ Committee does far more than defend individuals’ civil rights.
+CLC does far more than defend individuals’ civil rights.
 We defend the civil rights of groups of people whose rights are most likely to be threatened, while also teaching others to be allies to our cause.

 The Chicago Lawyers’ Committee was established in 1969 as a public interest consortium of Chicago law firms to provide pro bono legal services in significant civil rights cases.
 From nineteen firms in 1969, it has grown to over 50 firms today.
 The majority of our services are performed in Cook County, but our influence in some projects is felt throughout the Midwest.
 Each year, over 18,000 hours of professional legal services, with an estimated value of approximately $8.5 million, is donated from our pool of over 1,000 volunteer lawyers.

 The National Lawyers' Committee for Civil Rights Under Law was formed in 1963 at the request of President Kennedy, with the initial purpose of providing legal representation to Black people and civil rights workers in the South for whom lawyers were otherwise unavailable.